ByronKrauskopf/PyBer_Analysis/README.md

 - City type level summary
 - Graph comparing city type fare summary for the first four months of 2019

-The purpose of this analysis is to provide insights into PyBer's ride sharing to allow for the company to make informed strategic decisions.
+The purpose of this analysis is to provide insights and recommendations into PyBer's ride sharing performance to allow for the company to make informed strategic decisions.

 ## Results